helloturbine/turbine-docs/docs/records/purchase_orders.md

 If a discrepancy occurs, we'll raise an [exception](/exceptions/three-way-match) so any issues can be identified and dealt with quickly.

+On the details page of a Purchase Order, within the left panel, you can view the requested ready date, the vendor, the total cost, and the status of the Purchase Order.

+There are five possible statuses for a Purchase Order:

+**Created**: The Purchase Order has been created.
+**Sent**: The Purchase Order has been successfully sent.
+**Acknowledged**: The Purchase Order has been acknowledged by the relevant parties.
+**Closed**: All line items associated with the Purchase Order have been fully received.
+**Cancelled**: The Purchase Order has been cancelled.

 ## Creating a Purchase Order

 Creating a purchase order in Turbine is streamlined and simple.